Nigeria-US friction over embattled AfDB chief Akinwumi Adesina | DW | 05.06.2020

-The African Development Bank has launched an independent inquiry into embezzlement allegations against its president.
+The African Development Bank has launched an independent review into embezzlement allegations against its president.
 Akinwumi Adesina has the backing of Nigeria for a second term, but the US is not convinced.

 "The independent review shall be conducted by a neutral, high-caliber individual with unquestionable experience, high international reputation and integrity," the Ivory Coast-based AfDB said in a statement.
 It also promised to review its policy on how whistleblowing is handled.